argenestel/argenestel/README.md

 ### Hi there 👋

-I am AR/VR Developer working for Industry 4.0 Applications.
+I am AR/VR and Game Developer working for Industry 4.0 Applications.